skn2215/yii2-sendgrid/README.md

     }

 **NOTE:** SendGrid supports a max of 1,000 recipients.
 This is a total of the to, bcc, and cc addresses.
 I recommend using `500` for the batch size.
 This should be large enough to process thousands of emails efficiently without risking getting errors by accidentally breaking the 1,000 recipients rule.
 If you are not using any bcc or cc addresses, you *could* raise the batch number a little higher.
 Theoretically, you should be able to do 1,000 but I would probably max at 950 to leave some wiggle room.

+---

+## Known Issues

+ - `addSection()` - There is currently an issue with the SendGrid API where sections are not working.
+ - `setSendAt()` - There is currently an issue with the SendGrid API where using `send_at` where the time shows the queued time not the actual time that the email was sent.
+ - `setReplyTo()` - There is currently an issue with the SendGrid PHP API where the ReplyTo address only accepts the email address as a string.
+So you can't set a name.

+---

 ## TODO